nocotan/awesome-information-geometry/README.md

 - On the Jensen–Shannon Symmetrization of Distances Relying on Abstract Means ([Entropy, 2019](https://www.mdpi.com/1099-4300/21/5/485/htm))

 ## Exponential and Mixture Families
+- On partial likelihood and the construction of factorisable transformations ([Information Geometry, 2022](https://link.springer.com/article/10.1007/s41884-022-00068-8))
 - On a convergence property of a geometrical algorithm for statistical manifolds ([ICONIP, 2019](https://link.springer.com/chapter/10.1007/978-3-030-36802-9_29))
 - Testing the Number and the Nature of the Components in a Mixture Distribution ([GSI, 2019](https://link.springer.com/chapter/10.1007/978-3-030-26980-7_32))
 - Sobolev Statistical Manifolds and Exponential Models ([GSI, 2019](https://link.springer.com/chapter/10.1007/978-3-030-26980-7_46))